 Systematic processes at the school through the Data Teams and PLC process include regular assessments and monitoring based on determined curriculum assessment schedules.
 Additional services and interventions provided are based on individual results.
 Students and teachers understand these processes and immediate support for students is based on the needs identified.
-Before or After school tutoring is provided.
 Interventions/enrichments for all students are provided daily.
+Coverdell works with the intermediate school to help students be successful as the transition from self-contained classrooms to teams, lockers and new expectations.

-10. Individual student MAP results will be provided in a language parents can understand through: A translated version or by a translator $\checkmark$ Parent-teacher conferences Parent meetings/trainings to understand MAP and interpret results $\checkmark$ A detailed explanation sent home to parents $\checkmark$ Other: Translator services are provided as needed.
-11. III.
-Instruction by highly qualified teachers The school is meeting the requirement regarding instruction by highly qualified teachers by: (check all that apply): $\checkmark$ Teachers are highly qualified with documentation on file ☑ Paraprofessionals hired with Title I funds (including all instructional paras in a Schoolwide program) have at least 60 semester hours, a two-year certificate, or have passed the ParaPro Assessment with documentation on file. $\checkmark$ Other: Interventionists who work with students in academic areas and social/emotional support roles will be highly qualified.
-12. How will federal funds be used to help teachers meet the highly qualified requirements? $\checkmark$ The district has documentation to verify teachers are highly qualified.
+10. Individual student MAP results will be provided in a language parents can understand through:

+- A translated version or by a translator - Parent-teacher conferences - Parent meetings/trainings to understand MAP and interpret results - A detailed explanation sent home to parents - Other: - Parent-Teacher conferences - b.
+Detailed explanation sent home to parents - c.
+Other Translator services provided as needed

+11. Ill.
+Instruction by highly qualified teachers The school is meeting the requirement regarding instruction by highly qualified teachers by: (check all that apply):

+- Teachers are highly qualified with documentation on file - Paraprofessionals hired with Title I funds (including all instructional paras in a Schoolwide program) have at least 60 semester hours, a two-year certificate, or have passed the ParaPro Assessment with documentation on file.

+Other:

+12. How will federal funds be used to help teachers meet the highly qualified requirements?

+\checkmark The district has documentation to verify teachers are highly qualified.
 Documentation may include teacher certificates, praxis scores in the content areas, or Staff Assignment Report.
 The district uses federal funds for teachers to become highly qualified including materials needed to prepare for the Praxis, the costs of the Praxis, needed coursework, etc Other: